To sustainably meet the world’s growing demand for food, we need to change what we grow and how we grow it.

 Building on breakthroughs in artificial intelligence, machine learning, simulation, perception, and robotics, Mineral set out to build the world’s first detailed “operating manual” for plants.
 Just as the microscope changed how diseases are detected and managed, Mineral hopes that by seeing and understanding the plant world in a radically different way, we can usher in a new era of sustainable agriculture.

-Building a complete picture of
+Building a complete picture of the field

 To uncover critical new details about how crops are grown and food is produced, the team developed a range of prototypes.
 These include the Mineral rover, which rolls through the fields gathering high- quality images of each plant.
 By combining the imagery gathered by the rover with other data sets like satellite imagery, weather data, and soil information, the team has been creating a full picture of what’s happening in the field and using machine learning to identify patterns and useful insights into how plants grow and interact with their environment.